 Andy Rodriguez and Amanda Pizarro launched an artisanal doughnut food truck out of a 1950s Aljoa camper in 2015, and before long, their yeast-raised doughnuts, which follow the same guidelines as their twenty-four-hour brioche recipe, drew lines around the block.
 They opened a brick and mortar the following year, and then expanded to outposts in Orlando, Dallas, and a forthcoming spot in Austin—growth that secured Pizarro a spot on the Forbes 30 Under 30 list in 2018.
 The menu changes weekly, but the crème brûlée, brown butter and sea salt, and guava and cream cheese varieties are crowd favorites.

-After five years driving a pop-up trailer to farmers markets and county fairs in and around Athens, Joe Nedza opened his eponymous bakery last year in Five Points to fix the college town’s sweet tooth, serving doughnuts, bubble waffles, homemade ice cream, and drop cookies the size of your face.
-Each order comes with a dose of affirmation in the form of a handwritten compliment.
+After five years driving a pop-up trailer to farmers markets and county fairs in and around Athens, Georgia, Joe Nedza opened his eponymous bakery in Five Points to fix the college town’s sweet tooth, serving doughnuts, bubble waffles, homemade ice cream, and drop cookies the size of your face.
+They’ve since closed their flagship and opened a spot in nearby Monroe, but each order still comes with a dose of affirmation in the form of a handwritten compliment.
 Like the rest of the bakery, the doughnuts are bright, colorful, and delightfully off-kilter.
 Try the chocolate sea salt or the light and fluffy strawberry lavender.